 The New York Academy of Art holds a unique month-long Summer Residency Program in New York City for talented undergraduates.
 The program is open to current US and international undergraduates, either enrolled in an art program or with a demonstrated talent in fine art.
 Students admitted to the program will have the opportunity to work in an Academy studio, take Academy classes and exhibit at the Academy at the end of the residency.
 The program runs two sessions.
 Students must select their preferred session on the application form.
 Students in the Summer Undergraduate Residency Program have the opportunity to hone their artistic skills as well as their critical eye in this unique and immersive experience.
+Click here to download our 2018 Summer Residency Brochure.

 The Summer Undergraduate Residency Program is intended for talented undergraduates who are eager to taste life at the New York Academy of Art and to delve into the New York City art scene.
 The program serves as ideal preparation for students interested in pursuing an MFA after their undergraduate degrees, as well as students who wish to experience a unique opportunity in an inspiring creative environment.